johnofleek/PiloT/docs/networkManagerDocs/instructions_modemConfiguration.md

 ---
 layout: default
-title: Pilot Configuration
+title: PiloT Configuration
 parent: PiloT
 nav_order: 1
 has_children: true
 has_toc: false
 ---

-##  Pilot modem configuration notes
+##  PiloT modem configuration notes

-For documentation specific to the modem fitted to your Pilot - such as
+For documentation specific to the modem fitted to your PiloT - such as

 * Modem Configuration
 * Expected LED behaviour
 * Network specific information

-Click the link below that matches the modem fitted to your Pilot HAT
+Click the link below that matches the modem fitted to your PiloT HAT
 *If you don't know the modem type try sending AT command ATi9 to the modem via a command serial port*